michelediss/wp-logical-design-system/README.md

 # Swell Scales WordPress Plugin
 Welcome to the Swell Scales WordPress plugin!
 This plugin is inspired by the application of concepts underlying musical scales to web typography.
-It provides advanced typographical and color management features, including responsive typographic scales, dynamic color classes, and a wide selection of Google Fonts.
+It provides advanced typographical and color management features, including responsive typographic scales, dynamic color classes, and a wide selection of Google Fonts couples.
 Additionally, it includes automatic SCSS compilation and the ability to add custom SCSS.

 ## Features and usage